Stuart Fairchild Player Props: Reds vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 18th in MLB with a collective 8.6 strikeouts per nine innings.
+- The Pirates pitching staff ranks 17th in the league with a collective 8.6 strikeouts per nine innings.

-- The Pirates have the 23rd-ranked team ERA across all MLB pitching staffs (4.55).
+- The Pirates have the 23rd-ranked team ERA among all MLB pitching staffs (4.58).

-- Pirates pitchers combine to allow the seventh-fewest home runs in baseball (126 total, 1.1 per game).
+- Pirates pitchers combine to surrender the seventh-fewest home runs in baseball (127 total, 1.1 per game).

+- Jackson will start for the Pirates, his first of the season.

+- The 27-year-old righty has appeared out of the bullpen nine times this season.

 © 2023 Data Skrive.
 All rights reserved.